-- Flat and neutral, with a little extra emphasis on the highs.
+- Mostly neutral, with a little extra emphasis on the highs.

-- One reviewer compared it with the Nuemann TLM 103 and couldn’t find that much of a difference!
+- One reviewer compared it with the Neumann TLM 103 and couldn’t find that much of a difference!

 - Very natural sounding.

-- Warm transparent sound that is ideal for recording grand piano, woodwind and brass instruments as well as drums and percussion instruments.
+- Ideal for recording grand piano, woodwind, and brass instruments as well as drums and percussion instruments.

 Well, after scouring the internet and looking at this mic from many different perspectives, I could not find a glaring con that really stood out to me.